 “Deep listening, compassionate listening is not listening with the purpose of analyzing or even uncovering what has happened in the past.
 You listen first of all in order to give the other person relief, a chance to speak out, to feel that someone finally understands him or her.
 Deep listening is the kind of listening that helps us to keep compassion alive while the other speaks, which may be for half an hour or forty-five minutes.
 During this time you have in mind only one idea, one desire: to listen in order to give the other person the chance to speak out and suffer less.
 This is your only purpose.
 Other things like analyzing, understanding the past, can be a by-product of this work.
 But first of all listen with compassion.
 Compassion” -Thich Nhat Hanh

 Meditation doesn’t have to be a chore

 Living with monastics for a week was an important reminder that meditation is something we must practice in our everyday actions.
-When we wash the dishes we are focussed on only washing the dishes.
-When we eat, we are focussed on chewing our food, recognising the work that has gone into preparing it, acknowledging the gift mother earth gives us every day.
+When we wash the dishes we are focused on only washing the dishes.
+When we eat, we are focused on chewing our food, recognising the work that has gone into preparing it, acknowledging the gift mother earth gives us every day.
 When we walk, we are careful how we place each foot in front of the other, without hurrying.

 The early morning sitting mediation at Plum Village is followed by walking meditation.
 On many mornings there was also a group stretching session.
 Thich Nhat Hanh’s tradition is so popular, I realised, because it has adopted the teachings of the Buddha to the needs of the modern world.
 I was surprised to find myself surrounded by confused and questing millennials in search of meaning and healing.